Internet providers in Jefferson County, Kentucky

 Search residential internet by street address or ZIP code in the tool below.
 Availability is tied to your service location—not only the county name.

-Jefferson County includes 1 place in our utility dataset.
+Jefferson County includes 3 places in our utility dataset (each can have different ISP footprints).
 Kentucky mixes Ohio River metros, I-65 corridors like Bowling Green, and rural counties where DSL, fixed wireless, or satellite may still appear in filings.
 Your electric utility (Louisville Gas and Electric (LG&E)) is separate from broadband; ISPs market independently by address.
 Representative city context: Louisville.

-Best internet providers in Jefferson County, Kentucky (quick summary)
+Best internet providers in Jefferson County, KY (quick summary)

 - Fiber: